SchlossLab/schlosslab.github.io/schedule.md

 about.
 * **Journal club:** Discussion of a paper that you find worth reading.
 To cut down on the problem of crappy papers, read the paper before you pick it out.
-Send paper to group by 8 AM on Monday morning.
+Send paper to group by the end of the Friday before journal club.
 * **Chalk talk:** No slides.
 Present an idea for a future research project.
 This should include an observation, hypothesis, predictions, and discussion of several specific aims.